-Unmatched derivatives relate to interest rate swaps which have not been matched against loans and advances to customers and savings for hedge accounting purposes at the relevant Statement of Financial Position date.
+Derivatives not in a designated hedge relationship relate to interest rate swaps which have not been matched against loans and advances to customers and savings for hedge accounting purposes at the relevant Statement of Financial Position date.

-At 30 November 2022, the fixed interest rates on SONIA swaps vary from -0.06% to 5.51% (2021: -0.06% to 1.29%).
+At 30 November 2023, the fixed interest rates on SONIA swaps vary from -0.06% to 5.51% (2022: -0.06% to 5.51%).